marlinprotocol/AI-Job-Matching-dApp/README.md

 4. Open your browser and navigate to `http://localhost:3000`

-5. On first use, you'll be asked to enter the contract address from the deployment step.
-Enter the address and connect your MetaMask.
+5. On first use, go to `app/utils/web3.ts`, Enter the deployed contract addresses, create `.env` file according to the example and connect your MetaMask wallet.

 ## 🎯 Using the Application